jreisinger/blog/posts/python-venv.md

 # install the venv package
 sudo apt-get install python3-venv

-# create a virtual environment
+# create a virtual environment (will fail if already exists)
 python3 -m venv venv # 'venv' is a common name for a virtual environment
 ```